 - Cabbage, plain green cabbage that’s simply chopped to form thin slices.

 - Chicken Broth, if you make your own chicken broth, even better.
 But canned chicken broth works just fine for this recipe.
 Low sodium chicken broth will also work just fine.

 - Tomato Paste, Such an important ingredient for the richness of this soup.
 A pantry MVP, it’s concentrated, and add a rich flavor layer to this soup.
 It also adds that deep color to the broth that compliments this chorizo soup.

 - Bacon and Onions, Are a match made in heaven.
 And is there any better aroma when they’re cooking together?
-They are a big part of what makes this soup so delicious.
-Sweet onions are used here, and thick sliced bacon.
+They are a big part of what makes this Mexican cabbage soup so delicious.

 - Chickpeas (or garbanzo beans) A rich source of vitamins and minerals, they also add a slightly crunchy texture and nutty flavor to this soup.

 - Vinegar, If I’ve said it once, I’ve said it a hundred times.
 Vinegar is as important to many dishes as is salt and pepper.
 It brightens the flavor of any tomato based recipe.
 This recipe calls for cider vinegar.